yukimi-inu/airfine/README.md

 ![AIrfine Logo](docs/logo.png)

-AIrfine is a lightweight, versatile CLI connector for LLM APIs (OpenAI, Claude, Gemini) that enables seamless text transformation through simple commands.
-It serves as an atomic building block that can be integrated with various tools and workflows to enhance text processing capabilities.
+AIrfine (pronounced "Air-fine") is a lightweight, versatile CLI connector for LLM APIs (OpenAI, Claude, Gemini) that enables seamless text transformation through simple commands.
+The name combines "Air" and "Refine" - reflecting our vision of AI that exists like air, omnipresent and accessible in any environment, while continuously refining text to perfection.

+This minimal tool serves as an atomic building block that can be integrated with various tools and workflows to enhance text processing capabilities.

 ## Why AIrfine?